Dre Campbell Farm

 14 Natural Ways to Get Rid of Gypsy Moths

-Additionally, gypsy moth caterpillars can wreak havoc on the trees and plants in your yard.
-But there are many natural and eco-friendly remedies to deal with the problem.
+The caterpillars can also wreak havoc on other plants and become an annoyance in your yard.
+However, there are many natural and eco-friendly remedies to help control them.

 Here’s how to get rid of gypsy moths naturally: